atifkarim/pybind11_cmake/README.md

 # Building project

 To build the project necessary commands are written in `run_project.sh` file which is located in the `root` of the project.
 Execute it from the terminal by writing `./run_project.sh`.

+# Documentation

+This [RTD Site](https://pybind11-cmake.readthedocs.io/en/latest/) is used to host the documentation of the project

 # Planning